 Students should budget for required textbooks and/or supplies.
 A supply and textbook listing will be emailed to students before the start of the program.

-Students are required to attend a live synchronous class Monday through Friday from 2:00-3:30 PM Eastern Time..
+Students are required to attend a live synchronous class Monday through Thursday, from 6 to 7:30 p.m.

 When class is over, and on weekends, students can look forward to various Summer College virtual activities to meet and connect with other students across the world.
 Check out our Virtual Campus Experience page for more information!